All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Introduction

 \subsection{EPPA and Ramsey}

 The results and techniques of this paper are motivated by recent developments of the structural Ramsey theory, particularly the efforts to characterise Ramsey classes of finite structures.
 As this paper demonstrates, many techniques and proof strategies from structural Ramsey theory may serve as a motivation for results about EPPA classes.
-We were inspired by the scheme of proofs of corresponding Ramsey results in~\cite{Hubicka2016}, by the construction of clique faithful EPPA-witnesses for relational structures given by Hodkinson and Otto~\cite{hodkinson2003} (see also~\cite{Evans3}) and by the recent proof of EPPA for two-graphs~\cite{eppatwographs}.
-This can be outlined as follows:
+We were inspired by the scheme of proofs of corresponding Ramsey results in~\cite{Hubicka2016}, by the construction of clique faithful EPPA-witnesses for relational structures given by Hodkinson and Otto~\cite{hodkinson2003}, by the treatment of unary function in~\cite{Evans3}, and by the recent proofs of EPPA for metric spaces~\cite{Hubicka2018metricEPPA} and for two-graphs~\cite{eppatwographs}.

 In each section, we fix a $\GammaL$-structure $\str A$ and give an explicit construction of a $\GammaL$-structure $\str B$ and an embedding $\str A\to \str B$.
-Then we, given a partial automorphism of $\str A$, show how to construct an automorphism of $\str B$ extending it, that is, we prove that $\str B$ is an EPPA-witness for $\str A$.
+Then, given a partial automorphism of $\str A$, we show how to construct an automorphism of $\str B$ extending it, that is, we prove that $\str B$ is an EPPA-witness for $\str A$.
 Finally, we prove that $\str B$ has the given special properties (e.g. irreducible structure faithfulness, or control over small substructures) and that the extension is coherent.
-Usually, the constructions are the difficult part and the proofs are just verification that a function is an automorphism and that it composes correctly.
+Usually, the constructions are the interesting part and the proofs are just verification that a function is an automorphism and that it composes correctly.

 While all this may be surprising on the first glance and it is one of the novelties of this paper, we want to stress at this point some of the main differences between EPPA and Ramsey.
 (Further open problems will be in Section~\ref{sec:conclusion}.)